 • Contact your insurance company

 Renters’ insurance policies exist to protect your personal assets in the event you are unable to keep up with your payments.
 If you don’t have renter’s insurance, you should contact your insurance provider and get a quote to see if you need it.
 If you do need coverage, you will want to get the best coverage available as you will be paying for the protection of your possessions in the form of a deductible.
-Many insurance companies have online calculators that you can use to see what your coverage should be.
+To aid in determining the extent of coverage you need, many insurance companies provide online calculators.
+Should you ever need to claim insurance due to a property loss, having the right coverage can significantly ease the process of recovering your losses.
+In such situations, consulting with Public Adjusters can be beneficial as they specialize in helping policyholders file claims and negotiate with insurance companies to ensure a fair settlement.
+Public adjusters can be particularly helpful in navigating the complexities of insurance claims, allowing you to focus on other aspects of your life during stressful times.

 • You should Document your losses